skatejs/dom-diff/README.md

 ```

 Additionally, it would have the `checked` property set to `true` and the `change` event would be handled by the value passed to `onchange`.

+#### Attribute patching behaviour

+When diffing and patching, the behaviour is much the same.
+If you're diffing real DOM nodes, then events and properties are ignored.
+Those are only available to virtual trees unless the element has an `events` and / or `properties` object on them.
+This is an implementation detail and may change and / or be formalised in the future.
+Nonetheless, it's something to be aware of.

+When patching event listeners, the previous one will be completely unbound and the new one will be bound.
+This prevents handlers from stacking.

+When patching properties, they're simply just set if the source and destination values aren't the same.